cmaxw/devchat-eleventy/src/adv-in-angular/aia-246-migrating-material-angularjs-angular-with-michael-prentice.md

 ## Episode Summary

 Michael Prentice is the owner of [DevIntent ](https://www.devintent.com/)and an [AngularJS Material](https://material.angularjs.org/) Lead Maintainer at [Rangle.io](https://rangle.io/).
 AngularJS Material is built on top of Angular so Michael works really closely with the Google teams.
 Michael and panel discuss the process of upgrading to AngularJS to Angular.
+Even though the process itself is arduous, the panel agrees thats it is still better than upgrading to for example Vue.
+Michael then talks about how Google handles this as they have many AngularJS internal apps.

 * [Michael’s GitHub](https://github.com/Splaktar)
 * [Michael’s Twitter](https://twitter.com/splaktar?lang=en)